OCA/stock-logistics-workflow/stock_deposit/README.rst

 =============

-This module extends standard WMS to manage customers deposit locations by warehouse
+This module extends standard WMS to manage customers deposit locations by warehouse.
+Deposited stocks can't be selected in regular delivery orders unless you have been returned it.
+Deposited stocks have been evaluated in inventory valuation.

 Installation
 ============

-The installation module process create a deposit location by each warehouse and two picking type, one for out deposits and other for return deposits.
+The installation module process create a deposit location per warehouse and two picking types, one for outgoing deposits and other for returned deposits.

 Configuration
 =============

 To configure this module, you need to:

 #.
-Go to *Inventory > Settings > Product* Owners and click
+Go to *Inventory > Settings > Product Owners* and click
    "**Manage consignee stocks (advanced)**".

 Usage